Air Emissions

 How to Download Your Data

-in a tab or comma-delimited text format that must be imported into a program that will allow you to
+Note: The data are available in a tab or comma-delimited text format that must be imported into a program that will allow you to analyze the file (such as Excel).

-At each link, click the “Data Summaries” tab, then download the file “Facility-level by Pollutant.”
+- For 2008 and onwards, click the “Dara Summaries” hyperlink, then download the “Facility-level by Pollutant” File.

 - Utilities facilities are grouped under SIC codes 4911, 4931, and 4949 for the years 1996 and 1999